remind101/rest-graphql/README.md

 /* Add endpoints to the adapter:
  *
  * path             - The REST endpoint.
- * getQuery         - Function returning a Graphql Query as a String.
+ * getQuery         - Function returning a Graphql query as a String.
- * transformSuccess - Function to transform successful query into a rest response.
+ * transformSuccess - Transform the successful query response into a RestAdapterResponse.
  */
 adapter.addEndpoint({
   path: '/presidents',